 VII.Community Standards and Policies: A. Academic Integrity

-The following statement, endorsed by the DCGA Student Senate on 15 November 2005 and by the Faculty on 2 March 2006, affirms the value the University attaches to academic integrity and serves as a model that faculty may use or adapt in their course syllabi.
+The following statement, endorsed by the DCGA Student Senate in November 2005 and by the Faculty in March 2006, affirms the value the University attaches to academic integrity and serves as a model that faculty may use or adapt in their course syllabi.

 Proposed and developed by Denison students, passed unanimously by DCGA and Denison’s faculty, the Code of Academic Integrity requires that instructors notify the Associate Provost of cases of academic dishonesty.
 Cases are typically heard by the Academic Integrity Board, which determines whether a violation has occurred, and, if so, its severity and the sanctions.
 In some circumstances the case may be handled through an Administrative Resolution Procedure.
 Further, the code makes students responsible for promoting a culture of integrity on campus and acting in instances in which integrity is violated.